The 5 steps to a foreclosure

 The default of payments - A default of payment is when a borrower has missed at least one scheduled mortgage payment.
 Most lenders will allow a default of payment for 3 to 4 months before beginning the legal process to move the house through the foreclosure process.
 During this time the lender will make repeated calls to the borrower to advise them of their options and attempt to get the borrower back on track.

 Legal action begins- At a particular point in time, usually between 90 to 120 days after the loan goes into default the lender will reclassify the loan and transfer it to the Foreclosure or Loss Mitigation Departments.
 They will also at this time, have their attorney file a Notice of Election and Demand with the Public Trustee in the County in which the property is located.
 The legal process to recover the property has begun at this point.
-Colorado statute provides for a period of 120 days from that point moving forward for the borrower to initiate a work out with the bank to avoid having the foreclosure move forward to the auction.
-This workout can be sell the home, a loan modification, deed in lieu of foreclosure or a short sale.
+Colorado statute provides for a period of 120 days from that point moving forward for the borrower to initiate a work out plan with the bank to avoid having the foreclosure move forward to the auction.
+This plan can be to sell the home, do a loan modification, give the deed back to the bank lieu of foreclosure or do a short sale.

 SOLD Real Estate Company